 The cost and requests to provide dust control countywide have increased to the point where the County now has a policy putting the financial cost on the property owners making the request.
-Resolution 17-04 authorized the dust control policy and the application form requesting dust control can be found here.
+Resolution 17-04 authorized the dust control policy and the form requesting dust control can be found at Dust Control Application 2020.

 Traffic Counts - The Road & Bridge is constantly monitoring the change in traffic volumes and patterns in order to plan a better transportation system that accommodates the future needs of the public.
 Traffic counters are placed on various County roads at different times of the year to identify the number, types and speeds of vehicles traveling those roads.
 Future road projects, whether adding lanes or going from gravel to paved, are an end result of the traffic counts.

 Speed Limits – Speed limits changes are also influenced by traffic counts.
 Generally, a change in speed limit is based on the vehicle speed of 85% of the total vehicles traveling through the specific area counted.